jgsrty/jgsrty.github.io/docs/music/Rudy Mancuso/Musical Fiction.md

 So things were not okey

-So he got himself a Lyff without any hesitation
+So he got himself a Lyff without any `hesitation`

 Driver said, "Where are you going?"

 I don't have a destination

-He said "I know a nice bar that has great booze"
+He said "I know a nice bar that has great `booze`"

 Well I have nothing to lose